MicrosoftDocs/office-docs-powershell/exchange/docs-conceptual/exchange-server/recipient-filters/recipient-filters.md

 description: "Learn about creating different kinds of recipient filters in the Exchange Management Shell and Exchange Online PowerShell."
 ---

-# Recipient filters in Exchange Management Shell and Exchange Online PowerShell commands
+# Recipient filters in Exchange PowerShell commands
 You can use several Exchange Management Shell and Exchange Online PowerShell commands to filter a set of recipients.
 You can create the following types of filters in an Exchange command:

 - Precanned filters